TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

-\textbf{Underwater high-efficiency verification.} To quantitatively evaluate the underwater energy efficiency advantages of the proposed motor driver, we conduct a comparative test of power consumption and specific thrust at different rotational speeds.
-The experimental results Fig.~\ref{test_table2}(a) clearly show that, throughout the entire test speed range, the power consumption of the ESC is much higher than ours.
-Among them, the ESC's maximum power consumption reaches up to five times that of our driver.
-In terms of specific thrust, as shown in Fig.~\ref{test_table2}(b), our propulsion unit achieves a value of up to $0.825 N/W$, a performance level 14 times greater than the traditional ESC's $0.059 N/W$.
-The test results further show that the ESC is incapable of providing adequate torque for the underwater load due to its control strategy, thus operating at extremely low efficiency.
-This restricts its maximum speed to only 700 RPM under the maximum allowable continuous current.
+\textbf{Underwater high-efficiency verification.} When the torque output of a brushless motor is inadequate, torque matching fails, and the efficiency decreases.
+To quantitatively evaluate the superiority of the proposed propulsion unit in terms of underwater efficiency over the mechanical torque matching device and ESC, we conduct power consumption and specific thrust comparison experiments at different rotational speeds.
+As shown in Fig.~\ref{driver_test}(d), when using the same motor (T-MOTOR AT2312-KV1150) and rotor (DJI9455$\times$3), our propulsion unit is superior to TJ-FlyingFish~\cite{liu2023tj} which is equipped with a mechanical torque matching device.
+The maximum specific thrust of TJ-FlyingFish is \qty{0.265}{N/W}, whereas ours reaches \qty{0.898}{N/W} under the same conditions.
+In addition, as shown in Fig.~\ref{driver_test}(e) and (f), within the entire testing speed range, the power consumption of the ESC is much higher than that of our unit.
+Specifically, the ESC's maximum power consumption reaches up to five times that of our unit.
+Our propulsion unit achieves a value of up to \qty{0.825}{N/W}, a performance level 14 times greater than the traditional ESC's \qty{0.059}{N/W}.
+The test results further show that the ESC fails to provide adequate torque for the underwater load due to its control strategy, thus operating at extremely low efficiency.
+This limitation restricts its maximum speed to only \qty{700}{RPM} under the maximum allowable continuous current.

-\textbf{Verification of Driver Compatibility.} When the torque output of a brushless motor is inadequate, meaning torque matching is not accomplished, a decrease in its specific thrust results.
-We apply our driver to the same motor and propeller as the TJ-FlyingFish \cite{liu2023tj} (T-MOTOR AT2312-KV1150 motor and DJI9455$\times$3 propeller) to demonstrate its compatibility, and compare its specific thrust performance against the mechanical design used by TJ-FlyingFish.
-The experimental results Fig.~\ref{test_table}(c) show that the underwater specific thrust achieved by ours is superior to the comparison scheme.
-The maximum specific thrust in TJ-FlyingFish is $0.265N/W$, while ours can reach $0.898N/W$ under the same conditions, with a performance improvement.
-This result demonstrates that our driver can effectively adapt to different types of motor and propeller combinations.